 TGay Editor: Remove the text in P272L22-30 as follows:

-Insert the following after the third paragraph

-During a CBAP, an EDMG STA may obtain a TXOP with an unsolicited RSS by transmitting a Grant frame at the beginning of the TXOP or use an existing TXOP for an unsolicited RSS (see 10.42.6.2).
-If a TXOP is obtained through the transmission of a Grant frame and the TXOP holder intends to continue the TXOP with an unsolicited RSS, the TXOP holder shall set the Unsolicited RSS subfield in the Grant frame to 1 to indicate the SLS begins with an unsolicited RSS and is performed without an ISS.

-If an SP is allocated with the Unsolicited RSS subfield in the BF Control field set to 1, the source STA shall set the Direction subfield in the SSW frame(s) to 1 to indicate the SLS begins with an unsolicited RSS and is performed without an ISS.

 TGay Editor: Insert the follow text after P272L12 (10.42.2.3.2)

 During a CBAP, an EDMG STA may obtain a TXOP with an unsolicited RSS by transmitting a Grant frame at the beginning of the TXOP or use an existing TXOP for an unsolicited RSS (see 10.42.6.2).
 If a TXOP is obtained through the transmission of a Grant frame and the TXOP holder intends to continue the TXOP with an unsolicited RSS, the TXOP holder shall set the Unsolicited RSS subfield in the Grant frame to 1 to indicate the SLS begins with an unsolicited RSS and is performed without an ISS.